Myanmar protesters back on streets despite police violence

 Human Rights Watch cited a doctor at a Naypyitaw hospital as saying the woman was in critical condition.
 The doctor said the woman had a projectile lodged in her head, believed to be a bullet that had penetrated the back of the right ear, and had lost significant brain function.
 The doctor said a man had been also been treated with an upper body wound consistent with that of live ammunition.

-“Myanmar police should immediately end the use of excessive and lethal force” against the protesters, said the statement from the New York-based watchdog.

-Video from Mandalay on Tuesday showed riot police firing into the air and flailing away with batons at nonviolent demonstrators.
-State television network MRTV, in one of its few reports on the protests, broadcast scenes it claimed showed the protesters carrying out the violence.
+State television network MRTV, in one of its few reports on the protests, on Tuesday night broadcast scenes it claimed showed the protesters were responsible for the violence.

-Protesters have been marching in defiance of orders Monday night banning rallies and gatherings of more than five people, as well as motorized processions, while also imposing an 8 p.m. to 4 a.m. curfew.

-The orders are issued locally so the extent of the areas covered is hard to gauge, but according to the Myanmar Times newspaper, they cover 90 townships in 30 cities, including all of Yangon and other areas.
+“Myanmar police should immediately end the use of excessive and lethal force” the New York-based watchdog urged.

+No major incidents were reported in connection with the big turnout at Wednesday’s protest in Mandalay.
+Social media users said 82 people who had been arrested were freed due to the work of local lawyers.

+Medical students and personnel, lawyers and Buddhist monks were among a huge cross-section of residents who marched in Mandalay, but the most social media buzz was generated by a contingent of shirtless muscled men with well-defined six-packs who were said to be members of a fitness gym.

+Yangon’s most photogenic marchers were a group of young women who dressed in formal gowns more suitable for a wedding reception.

-The military on Tuesday night has raided the national headquarters of Suu Kyi’s party, which before the military seized power had been slated to take power for a second five-year term.
+The military on Tuesday night raided the national headquarters of Suu Kyi’s party, which before the military seized power had been slated to take power for a second five-year term.

 Kyi Toe, a spokesman for the party, wrote on Facebook that the army broke into the headquarters in Yangon and another office and took away documents and computer hardware.
 The headquarters was shuttered Wednesday.

-The United States “strongly” condemned the violence against demonstrators.
-State Department spokesman Ned Price said Tuesday that Washington would review assistance to Myanmar so that those responsible for the coup face “significant consequences.”
+“The military must relinquish power it seized and demonstrate respect for the will of the people of Burma,” he said.

+A day earlier, the U.S. had “strongly” condemned the violence against demonstrators.

-“We repeat our calls for the military to relinquish power, restore democratically elected government, release those detained, and lift all telecommunication restrictions, and to refrain from violence,” Price said.
+“We repeat our calls for the military to relinquish power, restore democratically elected government, release those detained, and lift all telecommunication restrictions, and to refrain from violence,” State Department spokesman Ned Price said.

 New Zealand suspended all military and high-level political contact with Myanmar, Foreign Minister Nanaia Mahuta announced in Wellington, adding that any New Zealand aid should not go to or benefit Myanmar’s military government.